-Post-secondary applicants: You will be considered as a post-secondary applicant if you have completed 4 or more post-secondary courses by Dec.
-31 and will have completed at least 8 post-secondary courses by June 30 for the Fall Semester or 8 post-secondary courses by Aug.
+Post-secondary applicants: You will be considered as a post-secondary applicant if you have completed 4 or more transferable post-secondary courses by Dec.
+31 and will have completed at least 8 transferable post-secondary courses by June 30 for the Fall Semester or 8 post-secondary courses by Aug.
 31 for the Winter Semester.
 The competitive (conditional) admission average will be based on your four most recently completed post-secondary courses as of Dec.
 31 for the following Fall Semester.

 Mature Applicants: You will be considered as a mature applicant If the previous categories do not apply to you and you are at least 21 years old by Sept.
 1 for Fall Semester or Jan.
 1 for Winter Semester.
 The competitive (conditional) admission average will be based on your top two Group A subjects at the time of review.

 University Entrance Option: This option is intended for students who wish to pursue a baccalaureate degree but do not currently meet the admission requirements and/or competitive admission average for the baccalaureate degree of their choice.
 Admission is competitive and applicants will be considered in the high school or mature student categories only.

-Open Studies: This is an open category which allows applicants to enter Mount Royal to take credit and/or upgrading courses as long as you have met the English Language Proficiency Requirement - for Spring 2014 or Fall 2014 (if your first language is not English).
+Open Studies: This is an open category which allows applicants to enter Mount Royal to take credit and/or upgrading courses as long as you have met the English Language Proficiency Requirement - for Fall 2014 (if your first language is not English).
 Please note that if the number of applicants who apply during early admission for Open Studies exceeds the space available, applicants will be considered on a first come, first serve basis.

 Although International applicants will be assessed for admission under the applicable admission category as indicated above, additional information for International applicants is available.